veeral-patel/incidents/README.md

 ![Tree](docs/img/tree.png)

-I believe this approach better captures an incident responders' mental model of an incident.
+I believe this approach better captures an incident responder's mental model of an incident.

 ## Benefits